2011 Useless Fictions, Alpha Art, Edinburgh

 St. Bride's Church, Bothwell, South Lanarkshire: Six large canvases incorporating local imagery of miners and millworkers

-Bar Budda Chain, W. Scotland: Nine 2 x 2.4m gold Buddha Sculptures
+Bar Budda, W. Scotland: Nine 2 x 2.4m gold Buddha Sculptures

 Glasgow City Council: collaboration with Prof. Graham Woan (Glasgow University) on G2V sundial, for the Glasgow Collection (Lighthouse Design Centre)